russellromney/dash-slides/README.md

 ---

-Made with :heart: by Russell Romney in Madison, WI.
+Made with :heart: by Russell Romney in Madison, WI and NYC.

-> Shoutout to dash_bootstrap_components, which is used to make navigation pretty
+> Shoutout to Tom Begley's excellent `dash-bootstrap-components` package, used here to make prettify navigation.